PRe-Sustainability/pre-frontend-boilerplate/README.md

 This repository serves as a boilerplate for a frontend assignment using the following technologies: React, Redux Toolkit, and Tailwind CSS.
 It also includes examples showcasing the usage of Redux Toolkit (RTK) Slice and RTK Query API.

+The repository contains a simple counter app which you can use as a reference.
+The assignment concerns the addition of new functionality unrelated to the counter app.

 ## Getting Started

 To get started with the project, follow the steps below: